frobertpixto/hand-drawn-shapes-dataset/processing/find_vertices/README.md

 ## Notebooks
 - Notebooks for *Extract, transform, load* (ETL) processing
-- Notebooks to estimate the vertices location.
+- Notebooks to estimate (regression) the vertices location.

 ## Images
 Images are (70px x 70 px x 1 gray channel).
 In the ETL phase, I separated the data in: